 During the academic year 2017-2018, the Master of Science in Nursing faculty approved changes to student matriculation plans.
-These new plans, which begin on the following page, will be followed by all MSN students who matriculate in the Fall 2018 semester and thereafter.
-Students who matriculated in the MSN Program before the Fall 2018 semester will continue to follow the plans that were in place at the time of their matriculation (see "MSN - Old Matriculation Plans" on page 72).
+These new plans, which begin below, will be followed by all MSN students who matriculate in the Fall 2018 semester and thereafter.
+Students who matriculated in the MSN Program before the Fall 2018 semester will continue to follow the plans that were in place at the time of their matriculation.
+These plans can be found in the bulletin that was in effect when the student began coursework; archived bulletins for the School of Nursing are available at https://registrar.duke.edu/university-bulletins/school-of-nursing.